peteroupc/peteroupc.github.io/random.md

 -  Have I characterized the randomness needs of applications properly?
 -  Did I cover the vast majority of applications that require randomness?
--  Are there existing programming language APIs or software libraries, not mentioned in this document, that already meet the requirements for cryptographic-random or statistical-random RNGs?
+-  Are there existing programming language APIs or software libraries, not mentioned in this document, that already meet the requirements for cryptographic or statistical RNGs?
--  Are there certain kinds of applications that require a different kind of RNG (cryptographic-random, statistical-random, seeded, etc.) than I recommended?
+-  Are there certain kinds of applications that require a different kind of RNG (cryptographic, statistical, seeded, etc.) than I recommended?
 - In a typical computer a consumer would have today, how many random numbers per second does a typical application using RNGs generate?
 Are there applications that usually generate considerably more random numbers than that per second?

 <a id=Notes></a>
 ## Notes

-<small><sup id=Note1>(1)</sup> If a number generator uses a nonuniform distribution, but otherwise meets this definition, then it can be converted to one with a uniform distribution, at least in theory, by applying the nonuniform distribution's [**_cumulative distribution function_**](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) to each generated number.
+<small><sup id=Note1>(1)</sup> If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, then it can be converted to use a uniform distribution, at least in theory, by applying the nonuniform distribution's [**_cumulative distribution function_**](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) to each generated number.
 A CDF returns, for each number, the probability for a randomly generated variable to be equal to or less than that number; the probability is 0 or greater and 1 or less.
 Further details on CDFs or this kind of conversion are outside the scope of this document.</small>

 <small><sup id=Note2>(2)</sup> This statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.</small>